Lagrangian Perturbation Theory for Biased Tracers: Significance of the Number Conservation: Biased Tracers

 \subsection{Numerical Modeling of Biased Tracers}

 Here we present our numerical methods to track the evolution of biased tracers from early time to late time.
-We ran ten dark matter-only PKDGRAV3 \citep{pkdgrav3} simulations with $2048^3$ particles in an $800$~$h^{-1}$Mpc periodic box and $51$~$h^{-1}$kpc softening length yielding a $5.2 \cdot10^9 ~h^{-1}M_{\odot}$ particle mass.
+We ran ten dark matter-only PKDGRAV3 \citep{pkdgrav3} simulations with $2048^3$ particles in an $800$~$h^{-1}$Mpc periodic box and $51$~$h^{-1}$kpc softening length yielding a $5.2 \times10^9 ~h^{-1}M_{\odot}$ particle mass.
 We supplied PKDGRAV3 with the transfer function computed using the Boltzmann solver CLASS \citep{class}, and we used the second-order Lagrangian perturbation theory initial conditions at starting redshift~$z=49.$ We adopt the $\Lambda$CDM parameters: dark matter density~$\Omega_{\text{DM}}=0.27$, baryon density~$\Omega_{b}=0.049$, Hubble constant~$h = 0.67$, scalar spectral index~$n_{s}=0.97$, and primordial power spectrum amplitude~$\ln(10^{10}A_s) = 3.0$, consistent with the Planck results \citep{planck18}.

 We use our simulation data to identify dark matter halos as biased tracers by using the friends-of-friends algorithm \citep{Davis_1985} implemented in nbodykit \citep{Hand_2018} with linking length~$b=0.2$.
-We require that each halo be composed of at least~$100$ particles (or the minimum mass $M_{\text{min}} = 5.2 \cdot 10^{11} ~h^{-1}M_{\odot}$).
+We require that each halo be composed of at least~$100$ particles (or the minimum mass).
 The halo catalogs are created at each redshift, starting from $z=2.9$ until $z=0$, in units of $\Delta z \sim 0.5$, and each dark matter particle is tagged with a unique identification number, such that we can trace which halo individual particles belong to and thereby how halos at one redshift evolve to the next redshift.

-In particular, we focus on halo samples at early time~$z_\star=2.9$ and study how these halo samples evolve forward in time to $z=0$.
-Note, however, that $z_\star=2.9$ is {\it not} the initial time~$t_i$ in the Lagrangian space, {\it but} an intermediate time to infer the bias evolution at $z=0$.
+In particular, we focus on a halo sample at early time~$z_\star=2.9$ and study how this halo sample evolves forward in time to $z=0$.
+Note, however, that $z_\star=2.9$ is not the initial time~$t_i$ in the Lagrangian space, but an intermediate time to infer the bias evolution at $z=0$.
 We do not consider higher redshift because we need a large number of halos to ensure that their power spectra are not dominated by shot noise.
-At~$z_\star$, we partition the halo mass range into three mass bins that, in order of increasing halo mass, contain~30\%, 60\%, and 10\% of the halos, according to the halo mass function \citep{Tinker_2010}.
+At~$z_\star$, we consider a halo sample of mass $6.6\times10^{11}\leq M(h^{-1}M_\odot)<2.1\times10^{12}$ that contains 60\% of halos with the remaining 30\% halos below and 10\% halos above the halo mass bin, according to the halo mass function \citep{Tinker_2010}.
+At $z=0$, we consider a halo sample of mass $5.0\times10^{13}\leq M(h^{-1}M_\odot)<5.0\times10^{14}$, of which the bias parameter is about two, representing massive galaxies.